CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 ## Local IP addresses

-If your MailerQ server has multiple IPs, MailerQ can send out mail from all these IP addresses.
+MailerQ can send out mail from all IP addresses available on the server.
+Inside the JSON message you can specify which IP address you want to use to send out the email from.
 This can be useful to increase the delivery rate, because receivers often restrict deliveries per IP address.

 By default, MailerQ makes all connections to remote mail servers from the default (first) available IP of the host server.
 If your server has multiple IPs assigned to it, you can instruct MailerQ to use a different local IP for sending out the mail.

-To try a different IP address for sending out the mail, you can add a list of available IP addresses:
+You can even assign a list of IP addresses, so that MailerQ can pick one these addresses randomly:

 ````
 {